ThijsTerporten/MemoryMaster/README.md

 - JQuery: for easier and faster javascript and DOM manipulation.
 - Bootstrap: to simplify page layout and make the game responsive across all devices.
+- Popper: to ensure all JavaScript libraries from bootstrap work as intended.
+[Popper](https://popper.js.org)

 ## Other programs used: